rust-embedded/book/src/intro/tooling.md

 This section contains details about the tools we'll be using.

-## `cargo-generate`
+## `cargo-generate` OR `git`

-`cargo-generate` is Cargo subcommand for creating new Cargo projects from templates.
-Bare metal programs are non-standard (`no_std`) Rust programs plus they require some fiddling with the linking process to get the memory layout of the program right.
+Bare metal programs are non-standard (`no_std`) Rust programs that require some fiddling with the linking process to get the memory layout of the program right.
 All this requires unusual files (like linker scripts) and unusual settings  (like linker flags).
-We package all that for you in a template so that you only need to fill in the blanks like the project name and the characteristics of your target hardware.
+We have packaged all that for you in a template so that you only need to fill in the blanks like the project name and the characteristics of your target hardware.

+Our template is compatible with `cargo-generate`, a Cargo subcommand for creating new Cargo projects from templates, but you can also download the template using `git`, `curl`, `wget` or your web browser

 ## `cargo-binutils`